Entanglement, Soft Modes, and Celestial Holography: Beyond the Minkowski patch

 \section{Beyond the Minkowski patch}

-To prepare our entanglement calculations, we employ the Weyl invariance of 4D Maxwell theory to extend the conformal primary solutions \eqref{eq:spin-1-cpw} beyond the Minkowski patch.
+To prepare our entanglement calculations, we employ the Weyl invariance of 4D Maxwell theory to extend the CPWs \eqref{eq:spin-1-cpw} beyond the Minkowski patch.
 We first consider an inverted Minkowski patch covered by coordinates $\underline{X}^{\mu}$ -- see \cref{fig:cauchySlices}.
 In the overlap $\underline{X}^2, X^2 >0$ with the original Minkowski patch, an inversion $\underline{X}^{\mu} = \frac{X^{\mu}}{X^2}$ and Weyl transformation relate the two geometries.
-Given the Weyl invariance of the 4D Maxwell theory, the gauge field $\underline{A}$ in the inverted patch is simply related to the original $A$ by the change of coordinates
+Given the Weyl invariance of the 4D Maxwell theory, the gauge field $\underline{A}$ in the inverted patch is simply related to the original $A$ by